dynatonhub/voce_tracker/README.md

 import { SnowplowService } from 'voce_tracker'

 new SnowplowService()

+// You can set a custom app_id in the initialization: new SnowplowService("custom-app-id")
 ```
 - It'll emit a page view event on instantiation.
 - It'll add listeners to links and buttons (covering both `<button>` and `<input type="button">`) to automatically track them and emit events when they're clicked.